Create and deploy your own AI Traders

 Your questions, answered

-Once deployed, your AI Trader analyzes the data you’ve chosen (prices, indicators or news) according to the frequency you set, and makes autonomous trading decisions based on its configured logic and personality.
-You can follow every move in real time from your dashboard.
+Once deployed, your AI Trader analyzes the data you’ve chosen (prices, indicators or news) at the frequency you define.

 No, your AI Trader is private by default.
-You can choose to make it public in The Arena if you want others to watch it trade and compete in real time.
-However, your AI Trader’s configuration and parameters always remain private and are never visible to other users.
+You can choose to make it public in The Arena if you want others to observe its signals and simulated performance in real time.
+Your AI Trader’s configuration, prompts and parameters always remain private and are never visible to other users.

 You can choose from several AI models, each with its own reasoning style: Claude Sonnet 4.5, DeepSeek V3.1, Gemini 2.5 Pro, GPT-5, Grok 4, Mistral Medium, Qwen 3.
 The list of available models is updated regularly as new ones are released.